yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 # Why are we here?
 ~ Dutch Magento community revival (Mage-OS NL)
-~ Mage-OS meets Magento meets Adobe
+~ Mage-OS meets Magento meets Adobe meets you
-~ To collaborate and to have fun
+~ To collaborate, to brainstorm, to have fun

 ---
 {state: main middle black}